prokod/gradle-crossbuild-scala/README.md

 ## Features

+- **Scala3 support** Seamlessly cross building of both Scala 2.x and Scala 3.x with unified DSL.
 - **Multi-module projects support** Supports both simple projects and multi-module projects.<br/>In multi-module projects support mixed cases where only some of the modules needs cross compiling.
-- **Powerful DSL** Plugin DSL can be written once for all sub projects using `subprojects {}` block.<br/>Specific DSL definition can be afterwards added to individual sub projects.<br/>It supports shorthands to avoid repetitions.<br/>Operates in both eager and lazy (wrapped in `pluginManager.withPlugin {}` block) `apply` modes.
+- **Powerful DSL** Plugin DSL can be written once for all subprojects using `subprojects {}` block.<br/>Specific DSL definition can be afterward added to individual subprojects.<br/>It supports shorthands to avoid repetitions.<br/>Operates in both eager and lazy (wrapped in `pluginManager.withPlugin {}` block) `apply` modes.
 - **Multi-aspect cross building** Supports cross building for Scala aspect and on top of that any other custom aspect, for instance Spark.
 Further details [multi-aspect cross building](#multi_aspect_cross_building)
 - **Integrates with maven-publish plugin** When used, can be leveraged to publish cross building artifacts.
 - **Implicit/Explicit scala lib dependency declaration** Supports declaring both<br/>simple case implicit `implementation 3rd-party-scala-lib_2.12` type of dependencies<br/>and also finer granular explicit `crossBuildSpark24_212Implementation spark-streaming-kafka-0-10_2.12` type of dependencies.
-- **Applied easily on existing projects** As the plugin maintains a strict separation between `main` source set configurations and <code>crossBuild*XYZ*</code> ones, a simple non cross build project can be easily and gradually transformed to a cross build one.
+- **Applied easily on existing projects** As the plugin maintains a strict separation between `main` source set configurations and <code>crossBuild*XYZ*</code> ones, a simple non-cross build project can be easily and gradually transformed to a cross build one.
 - **Testing support**  As mentioned above strict separation of source sets, keeps `main` source set test configurations intact.

 ## Shortcomings